Chisom0089/Iris-flower/README.md

 # DATA EXPLORATION
+I loaded the dataset into Power Query Editor in Power BI.
 The dataset contains 150 rows and 5 columns of data.
 It is made up of 3 classes of Iris flowers with each class having 50 instances.
 I checked the dataset for duplicates, null values, outliers, and spelling errors and ensured all data types were correct.
 No duplicates or null values were found, and data types were consistent with the expected format.

 # DATASET ATTTRIBUTE
 The columns contains;
 1. Sepal length in cm

 2. Sepal width in cm

 3. Petal length in cm

 4. Petal width in cm

 5. Class:

 a.
 Iris Setosa
 b.
 Iris Versicolour
 c.
 Iris Virginica

 # DESCRIPTIVE STATISTICS
-MAXIMIUM VALUES
+MAXIMIUM VALUES:

 a.
 Iris Virginica has the maximum petal length (6.90 cm), petal width (2.50 cm), and sepal length (7.90 cm).

-MINIMIUM VALUES
+MINIMIUM VALUES:

 a.
 Iris Setosa has the minimum petal length (1.00 cm), petal width (0.10 cm), and sepal length (4.30 cm).

 b.
 Iris Versicolour has the minimum sepal width (2.00 cm).

-STANDARD DEVIATION
+STANDARD DEVIATION:

 a.
 Iris Virginica has standard deviations of 0.55 cm (petal length), 0.27 cm (petal width), and 0.63 cm (sepal length).

 b.
 Iris Setosa has the minimum standard deviation for petal length (0.17 cm), petal width (0.11 cm), and sepal length (0.35 cm).